 · Remember to keep legal talk, heated discussions, and visible conflict away from the children.

 · It is important to keep each parent involved in the children’s lives.

 · Try to minimize any disruptions in their daily routines.

 · Restrict negative talk to private therapy sessions or conversations with friends outside of the home.

 · Remind your children how much you love them.

 · Most importantly, support your child as he or she is navigating through the process.

-The Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-If you have any questions about helping your children through this process, please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri for further information.
+The Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+If you have any questions about helping your children through this process, please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.